Fermented foods and the community of microorganisms

 Importance of fermented products for rectal health

 Fermented products can have a positive influence on rectal health as they indirectly affect stool quality, the intestinal environment, and mucosal integrity.
-It is crucial that their significance is understood functionally and not therapeutically.
-Fermented foods are not intended for the treatment of rectal diseases but can influence the conditions important for the sensitive rectal area.
+It is crucial to understand their significance functionally and not therapeutically.
+Fermented foods are not intended to treat rectal diseases but can influence the conditions important for the sensitive rectal area.

 A central connection exists through stool regulation.
-Fermented products can contribute to a more consistent stool texture when combined with a fiber-rich diet.
+Fermented products can contribute to a more consistent stool consistency when combined with a high-fiber diet.
 A soft, well-formed stool reduces mechanical stress during bowel movements and thus relieves the rectum.
 This is especially important with regard to sensitive mucous membranes or existing irritation conditions.

 |